Sri Lanka Institute of Information Technology: Faculty of Humanities and Sciences

 The Faculty of Science and Education was established in 2017, with the introduction of a degree programs in Biotechnology, natural sciences, law, education, psychology and nursing.
 The Faculty of Humanities & Sciences is an academic division.
 To facilitate the academic programs, significant investments have been made in developing the needed infrastructure.
 This includes laboratories, classrooms, moot courts for legal training, and access to electronic repositories as well as a collection of reference books.

-The Faculty is an ever-growing body of over 45 full-time members.
-Among these, 12 hold PhD degrees and 5 hold the rank of Professor.
+The Faculty currently stands at over 45 members.

 Faculty of Graduate Studies

 The Faculty of Graduate Studies is a graduate school that conducts taught and research postgraduate degree programs in the fields of engineering and computing.

 William Angliss Institute @ SLIIT

 The William Angliss Institute was started as Colombo Academy of Hospitality Management 2012 as a joint venture with SLIIT and William Angliss Institute of TAFE, offering degrees in tourism and hospitality management.

 School of Architecture

 The School of Architecture was established in 2015 offering BSc and MSc degree programs in architecture.
 Currently, the SLIIT School of Architecture offers two primary degree programs: the Bachelor of Science with Honors in Architecture, and the Master of Science (MSc) in Architecture.
 These programs are delivered in partnership with Liverpool John Moores University, located in the United Kingdom.